folke/trouble.nvim/README.md

 # 🚦 LSP Trouble

-A pretty diagnostics list to help your solve all the trouble your code is causing.
+A pretty diagnostics list to help you solve all the trouble your code is causing.

 ![LSP Trouble Screenshot](./media/shot.png)